Online Social Work Master’s Degree

 Schedule a Time to Chat

-The MSW program can be completed fully online with personalized residencies and synchronous and asynchronous components that offer students a flexible and learning-focused education.
+The MSW program is online with personalized residencies and synchronous and asynchronous components that offer students a flexible and learning-focused education.

 • Advanced Standing (BSW undergraduate eligibility) and Regular Standing (non-BSW undergraduate eligibility) options are available within a cohort.